ricokahler/flair/README.md

 ### 2. Embrace HTML semantics via `className`s

-Another issue I have with styled-components is the syntax (e.g. `styled.div`).
+Another issue I have with styled-components is the syntax of `const Title = styled.div`.
 This syntax abstracts away from HTML semantics and makes it challenging to use class names.
 Going back to Material UI again, their styling solution embraces class names and HTML semantics.
 Making it easy to use tools like [`classnames`](https://github.com/JedWatson/classnames) to conditionally apply CSS classnames.

 ```js
 import React from 'react';